Skip to main content Skip to navigation

 Symptoms

 Infection reduces fruit size and quality in sweet cherries.
-In contrast to Little cherry virus 2 where fruit often has little flavor, fruit from X-disease infected trees are often bitter.
-Fruit have reduced fructose, glucose, and sorbitol content and in some cases total phenolic content increases (Wright et al. 2020).
-In addition to fruit symptoms you can see reduced growth/extension of infected limbs, sometimes leading to leaves crowding into dense clusters (rosette) when trees have been infected for multiple years.
+In contrast to little cherry virus 2 where fruit are often bitter, fruit from X-disease infected trees are often tasteless.
+Fruit from X-disease infected trees have reduced fructose, glucose, and sorbitol content and in some cases total phenolic content increases (Wright et al. 2020).
+The primary strains present in the Pacific Northwest do not generally express foliar symptoms on cherry, whereas strains in other parts of the country can produce enlarged styles and witches’ broom.

 Symptoms in cherry